Mesoscopic conductance fluctuations and noise in disordered Majorana wires: Mathematical preliminaries

-In order to calculate the averages listed above at arbitrary wire length, we will need two different parametrisations of the $Q$-matrix manifold: Cartan parametrisation, which explicitly enters Eq.\ \eqref{G_through_Z}, and Iwasawa parametrisation, which possesses the simplest form of the radial Laplace-Beltrami operator.
+In order to calculate the averages listed above at arbitrary wire length, we will need two different parametrizations of the $Q$-matrix manifold: Cartan parametrization, which explicitly enters Eq.\ \eqref{G_through_Z}, and Iwasawa parametrization, which possesses the simplest form of the radial Laplace-Beltrami operator.